About the Weston Public School District

 Elementary programs are designed to take advantage of the natural curiosity of children.
 The emphasis is on flexibility and individualization of instruction.
 To achieve this, groups of teachers work in grade level teams.
 Each team modifies its teaching to meet the needs of its own diverse group of students.
 The teams are supported by specialists, tutors, aides, and volunteers.
 Classes in art, music, and physical education expand the breadth of student experience.
 Cooperative learning, the writing process, use of technology, library services, visiting authors, artists, and musicians are also part of the ongoing instructional programs.
 Students begin the study of Spanish at grade 1.
 Elementary class sizes average 20.4 in Grades K-5.

 Beginning with the 2018-19 school year, elementary school hours will be 8:00 AM to 2:20 PM.
-Kindergarten dismissal on Wednesdays will remain at 12:15 PM.
-See complete new start to,e schedule here.
+First Wednesday early dismissal is at 11:30 am.
+Kindergarten dismissal on Wednesdays is at 12:15 PM, except for first Wednesdays.

 Country School and Woodland School serve pre-Kindergarten through Grade 3.
 Students are assigned to the schools randomly, although siblings are typically assigned to the same school.
 The two schools have distinct personalities but follow the same curriculum.
 The smaller community has been shown to create a positive learning environment.